 Humpback whales abound in "Whalemina Bay," as it's nicknamed, and the scenery is spectacular.
 Sheer cliffs and glaciers surround the calm waters of the protected bay, named after Wilhelmina, queen of the Netherlands from 1890 to 1948.
-If you're lucky, you may see the humpbacks bubble-net feeding: they exhale while swimming in a wide circle below the surface, trapping krill in a "net" of bubbles, and then swim straight up from below, mouths open, to engulf their prey.
-A truly astounding sight!
+If you're lucky, you may see the humpbacks bubble-net feeding: they exhale while swimming in a wide circle below the surface, trapping their prey in a "net" of bubbles, and then swim straight up from below, mouths open.
+A truly spectacular sight!